ilyakurdyukov/brickgame-4bit/README.md

 ### Experimental decompiler mode

 Decompiles the ROM into C code.
 Not recommended.
-Has an inaccurate timer, save states are incompatible with the emulator mode.
+Save states are incompatible with the emulator mode.

 ```
 $ make DECOMPILED=1 ROMNAME=E23PlusMarkII96in1.bin